JacobH140/PartnerGPT/README.md

 ## Immersion
 A learner should be able to practice in an immersive environment— if desired, they should be able to learn and review in conversational settings.

 To this end, a [ChatGPT](https://chat.openai.com/) interface is provided which provides in-depth translations, micro-lessons for new words, dynamic translation and cloze deletion drills for review words, and freeform conversation concerning on a topic chosen by the learner.
 The latter three mediums incorporate 'batch reviews' of aging cards naturally incorporated into conversation, and 'keep track' of new words and questions the learner asks throughout the conversation to be automatically made into flashcards after.
+See [conversationally reviewing flashcards](conversationally-revewing-flashcards)

 ## Data